tencentyun/intlcloud-documents/product/游戏服务/游戏多媒体引擎/SDK 文档/Unreal Engine SDK/接口文档_intl.md

 SdkAppId and openId are the required parameters for requesting this API, where openId is for identifying a user and must be unique in an Application (only INT64 value type is supported).
 You can get SdkAppId from Tencent Cloud Console, and set rules for creating openId as a developer.

-SDK must be initialized before a user can enter a room.
+You must initialize the SDK before entering a room.

 #### Function prototype